|

 University of Tennessee mouse colony.
 Data for the F1

+hybrids can be found in Table 2.4.
 Recombinant mice.
 In this study, I used two types of recombinant

-progeny, recombinant inbred strains
+progeny, recombinant inbred strainsand F2 intercross

 progeny.
 Recombinant inbred strains (RI) are made by first mating mice from